legoandmars/BeatSaberCustomNotes/README.md

 ## For developers

 ### Contributing to CustomNotes
-In order to build this project, please add your Beat Saber directory path to the `CustomNotes.csproj.user` file located in the project directory.
+In order to build this project, please create the file `CustomNotes.csproj.user` and add your Beat Saber directory path to it in the project directory.
+This file should not be uploaded to GitHub and is in the .gitignore.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>